voxel51/fiftyone/docs/source/integrations/labelstudio.rst

 FiftyOne and Label Studio allows you to easily upload your data directly from FiftyOne to Label Studio for labeling.

-You can get start with Label Studio through a simple pip install to get a local server up and running.
+You can get started with Label Studio through a simple pip install to get a local server up and running.
 FiftyOne provides
 :ref:`simple setup <label-studio-setup>` instructions that you can use to specify the necessary account credentials and server